Maori Tours Kaikoura is the first Maori cultural experience to be offered in Kaikoura.

 Environmental Policy Statement

-Qualmark have awarded us Enviro GOLD status for our efforts in social and environmental responsibility – you can check out what that means on the Qualmark website.
+Qualmark have awarded us Enviro GOLD – check out what this means on the Qualmark website.

 Trees for Travellers

-Maori Tours Kaikoura actively supports this fantastic Kaikoura community initiative and we encourage you to do so as well.
+Maori Tours Kaikoura actively supports this fantastic Kaikoura community and purchases a tree in our guests name for each departure.
+We encourage you to do so as well.
 For more info and to purchase a tree please visit www.treesfortravellers.co.nz